Syngenta looks to China's farmers for growth ahead of mega-IPO

 That means opportunity for Swiss-based, Chinese-backed Syngenta to grab market share in a fragmented farm chemicals market, positioning the company for growth as Chinese farmers expand their holdings.

-But Syngenta acknowledges it "faces tremendous competition in the markets in which it operates."
-Rivals include Bayer AG (BAYGn.DE) and Corteva Inc (CTVA.N), as well Chinese firms selling agronomy services to the nation's farmers.
+But Syngenta acknowledges it “faces tremendous competition in the markets in which it operates.”
+Rivals include Bayer AG and Corteva Inc, as well Chinese firms selling agronomy services to the nation’s farmers.

 “Before, we sold pesticides, seeds and fertiliser.
 Now we’re a farm services company - we sell service and technology,” said Mao Feng, chief brand manager for Syngenta Group China’s Modern Agriculture Platform (MAP) and digital agriculture.
 MAP is to receive some 12% of the IPO proceeds for expansion, according to a prospectus filed on Friday.